Loanhead: Transport

-A new park and ride facility, provides bus service into Edinburgh City Centre, opened in 2009.
-Loanhead is under a mile from the A720 city by-pass.
+A park and ride facility off of the A720 city by-pass opened in 2009.
+It is directly served by Lothian Buses route 47 into Edinburgh City Centre.
+Lothian Buses also operates route 37 regularly into Loanhead from Edinburgh.

 Twin towns

 The town is twinned with Harnes in northern France, which also has a strong mining tradition.
 The town was formerly twinned with Dalum in Denmark, just south of Odense, on the island of Funen.
 In the 1960s, several exchange visits between the two towns took place, but the twinning formally ceased as a consequence of Dalum being absorbed by the much larger Odense.